Pre-File Investigations

 What are the signs you’re under pre-file investigation?
 How do you know if the police are investigating you for drugs or something else?

-It can be difficult to know, as law enforcement agencies often keep their investigations confidential.
+It can be challenging to know, as law enforcement agencies often keep their investigations confidential.
 However, there may be some signs that can indicate that you are the subject of an investigation:

 • Increased police presence: If you notice an increase in law enforcement in your neighborhood or around your workplace, it could be a sign that they’re investigating criminal activity in the area, including drug-related crimes.

-• Surveillance: If you notice suspicious individuals or vehicles parked outside your home or following you, it could be a sign that you are under surveillance.
+• Surveillance: If you notice suspicious unmarked cars or individuals parked outside your home or following you, it could be a sign that you are under surveillance.

 • Informants: If you are associated with people involved in criminal activity, they may provide information to law enforcement in exchange for leniency or other benefits.
 In some cases, informants may even be undercover officers.